-This interactive tool enables users to look at quarterly changes in credit use indicators, including student loan debt use and delinquency, from 2005 to 2015, and to compare indicators across different areas.
+This interactive tool enables users to look at quarterly changes in credit use indicators, including student loan debt use and delinquency, and to compare indicators across different areas.

 This study examines the impact of the growth in student debt on small business formation, finding a negative correlation between changes in student loan debt and net business formation for establishments with four or fewer employees.

 This report discusses policy considerations for regulating the disbursement of federal financial aid, balancing the goals of student protection and efficient use of public funds with expanding access to postsecondary education for disadvantaged groups.

 This paper examines whether student loan repayment insurance, in the form of loan forgiveness in the event of failure to complete college, affects student welfare and enrollment and graduation rates.